This post may contain affiliate links.

 Do you see?
 Do you see that you can be the creator of your own lifestyle and that there is NOTHING to stop you living differently, only yourself.

-And you know why they’re secrets?
-It’s because the world, as it stands, would stop turning if consumerism was no longer a part of the typical human make up.
 Schools teach us to be good consumers and follow the above lifestyle schedule, earning more, paying more taxes, buying more.
-They provide half an education because they don’t want people thinking too much.
+They provide half an education because they don’t want people to think too much.

 But there is another way.
 We found that way by chance after 30+ years of living a “normal” life.
 Normal and of average ordinary happiness with a large measure of boredom and monotony on the side.